nobitagit/knowledge/event-driven-systems/reactive-microsystems.md

 >
 > — [Greg Young, CQRS, Task Based UIs, Event Sourcing](https://learn.microsoft.com/en-us/previous-versions/msp-n-p/jj591573(v=pandp.10)?redirectedfrom=MSDN)

-The nature of event logs means that we can aggregate their "view" (ie. their state representation) in a number of ways.
+💡The nature of event logs means that we can aggregate their "view" (ie. their state representation) in a number of ways.
 In practice, we don't really have to choose, we can use many ways of aggregating the state, based on what we need it for.
 This is the **read side**.
 You could pick one, two or all of these: